dtenenholtz/futureDocs/index.markdown

 - LibreOffice Calc

 ### Method:
-- In bash, create a list of the filenames of the archival collection you are processing (paths included); redirect to write to a text file.
+1. n bash, create a list of the filenames of the archival collection you are processing (paths included); redirect to write to a text file.
-- In LibreOffice Calc, copy/paste the contents of that text file into Column A, and into Column B too.
+2. In LibreOffice Calc, copy/paste the contents of that text file into Column A, and into Column B too.
-- Make Column A header "original filename"
-- Make Column B header "new filename"
+3. Make Column A header "original filename".
+Make Column B header "new filename"
-- Select all of Column B. Using Find + Replace with regex, make changes you want to any filenames (replacing `$` with `USD`, for example)
+4. Select all of Column B. Using Find + Replace with regex, make changes you want to any filenames (replacing `$` with `USD`, for example)
-- save the file as UTF-8 CSV type and call it something like `filename_changes.csv`
+5. Save the file as UTF-8 CSV type and call it something like `filename_changes.csv`
-- after you've finished making new filenames and folder names as needed, save and close the new UTF-8 CSV `filename_changes.csv`, making sure to change the delimiter to be a pipe (`|`) rather than a comma.
+6. After you've finished making new filenames and folder names as needed, save and close the new UTF-8 CSV `filename_changes.csv`, making sure to change the delimiter to be a pipe (`|`) rather than a comma.
-- in a bash terminal, from the directory containing your collection:
+7. In a bash terminal, from the directory containing your collection:
 `sed 's/"//g' filename_changes.csv | while IFS="\|" read orig new; do mv "$orig" "$new"; done`

 *Notice that the IFS is set to the pipe, not a comma.*